jimyjohny/azure-quickstart-templates/softnas-cloud/README.md

 NOTE: The configuration of the VM diagnostics extension relies on a Base64 encoded string for the xmlConfig.
 This configures a basic set of counters, including CPU and Memory.

+Before you can use a marketplace image from an API, you must enable the image for programmatic use.
+In the Azure portal, find the marketplace image that you want to use and then click Want to deploy programmatically, Get Started ->.
+Enter any required information and then click Save.